Why Arts & Humanities at Western?

 New & Exciting:

-- Beginning in Fall 2013, the new School for Advanced Studies in the Arts & Humanities will deliver a transformative education to a small cohort of top students.
+- School for Advanced Studies in the Arts & Humanities delivers a transformative education to a small cohort of top students.
 For details visit: western.ca/SASAH

 - Unearth history at the Archaeological Field School at Vindolanda, an ancient Roman military fort on Hadrian's wall in Great Britain